 And with lettering and Calligraphy, just like with anything that you are learning from scratch, intentional practice is the backbone.
 Just like you would not expect to have hard-rock abs after one day at the GYM, you can't expect to be a master lettering artist overnight.
 So don't get discouraged and don't' give up before you start to see progress!

 Practice and Instruction lettering & calligraphy books

 1The ABC of Custom Lettering: A Practical Guide to Drawing Letters by Ivan Castro: The very first book I would recommend, whether you are interested in Calligraphy or Lettering, is this one.
 Ivan Castro is an amazing Designer from Spain, his work is truly breathtaking, and has a very particular way of teaching.

-This book unlike some of the other ones listed, do not have a step-by-step instruction on how to draw letters because Ivan believes that each individual should explore and create their own style.
+This book unlike some of the other ones listed, does not have a step-by-step instruction on how to draw letters because Ivan believes that each individual should explore and create their own style.
 BUT it has everything you need to start and understand the basics of calligraphy and lettering.

 The reason why I think this book is so great for beginners is because it starts with calligraphy so that you can understand how letters are constructed, where the thick and thins go and then -after you understand why- goes into the lettering portion, that way you have a base and understanding of letter construction once you start “drawing” them.

-I also like that it defines the terms “calligraphy” and lettering” to easily understand, what it's NOT lettering –like “brush lettering” (but no worries, I have a whole new post where we will go deep into definitions =] (you can also find this book in Spanish here)
+I also like that it defines the terms “calligraphy” and “lettering” to easily understand, what it's NOT lettering –like “brush lettering” (but no worries, I have a whole post where we are going deep into the real definitions here =] (you can also find this book in Spanish here)